jacksondunstan/NativeCollections/README.md

 # Usage

-Clone this repository somewhere inside your Unity project's `Assets` directory.
+Clone or download this repository somewhere inside your Unity project's `Assets` directory.

 # License